nickdelgrosso/callscript/README.md

 ```

+### Using the Orignal Script Values as Function Defaults

-`callscript()` will use the original values of the inputs in the script as defaults.
+`callscript()` will automatically use the original values of the inputs in the script as defaults.

 ```python
 # examples/script4.py